Sovereign Book Protocol — Threat Model

 Validation Order

-To minimize resource expenditure on malicious input, implementations SHOULD validate inbound messages in this order:
+To minimize resource expenditure on malicious input, implementations SHOULD validate inbound POST /message requests in this order.
+Each step is cheaper or lower-trust than the next; validation MUST stop at the first failure.

 The governance model (see GOVERNANCE.md) relies on agent intelligence rather than formal process.
 This creates specific attack surfaces.